-Fields of view of wall-mounted multisensor cameras.
-Left: A camera with four sensors provide 180° horizontal and 90° vertical field of view.
-Right: A camera with three sensors provide 180° horizontal and 60° vertical field of view.
+Field of view of a wall-mounted multisensor camera.
+A camera with four sensors provide 180° horizontal and 90° vertical field of view.

 A camera with a 90° vertical FoV provides full coverage.
 A camera with a lower vertical FoV, but equipped with the same high-resolution sensor, can provide a higher pixel density within a smaller viewing angle.
-Figures 10 and 11 show images with different vertical FoV.
+Below images show camera views with different vertical FoV.